Rams vs. Falcons prediction, odds, spread: 'Monday Night Football' picks from 10,000 simulations

 The final 'Monday Night Football' game of the 2025 NFL regular season will take place in Week 17 as the Los Angeles Rams visit the Atlanta Falcons.
 The Rams (11-4) are coming off a Thursday defeat to Seattle, 38-37 in overtime, but L.A. has already clinched a playoff berth.
 The Falcons (6-9) have been knocked out of postseason contention but enter off back-to-back victories, last defeating Arizona, 26-19.
 Drake London (knee) is questionable for Atlanta, while Davante Adams (hamstring) is doubtful for LA.

 Kickoff is at 8:15 p.m.
 ET from the Mercedes-Benz Stadium in Atlanta.
-The latest Falcons vs. Rams from DraftKings Sportsbook have Los Angeles as the 7.5-point road favorite, while the over/under for total points scored is 49.5.
+After opening at -8, the latest Falcons vs. Rams from DraftKings Sportsbook have Los Angeles as the 7.5-point road favorite, while the over/under for total points scored is 48.5, down a point from the opening line.
 Before making any Rams vs. Falcons picks, be sure to see the NFL predictions from SportsLine's projection model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 17 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.